apache/spark/docs/cloud-integration.md

 ### Recommended settings for writing to object stores

-For object stores whose consistency model means that rename-based commits are safe use the `FileOutputCommitter` v2 algorithm for performance, v1 for safety
+For object stores whose consistency model means that rename-based commits are safe use the `FileOutputCommitter` v2 algorithm for performance; v1 for safety.

 ```
 spark.hadoop.mapreduce.fileoutputcommitter.algorithm.version 2
 ```

 This does less renaming at the end of a job than the "version 1" algorithm.
 As it still uses `rename()` to commit files, it is unsafe to use